-Verona City of Lovers Is A Great Starting Point In Italy
+Verona City Of Lovers Was A Great Starting Point In Italy

-The gate info for our flight was not posted and at one point the time noted for posting our gate was later than our posted departure time.
+The gate info for our flight was not posted.
+At one point the time noted for posting our gate info was later than our posted departure time.
 I guess that should have been a clue that the flight was delayed.
-The “Delayed” flag never got updated until the original boarding time passed – one way to not show the large number of delayed flights due to alleged fog causing a rippling effect all day (gotta assume that is a common thing in London?).
+The “Delayed” flag never got updated until the original boarding time passed.
+I guess that was one way to not show the large number of delayed flights due to alleged fog.
+I assumed that fog was a common thing in London?

 The plane finally boarded and after a quick flight landed very late in Verona.
-We were booked to stay in a B&B in Verona but we knew our flight from London was arriving late and were unsure we would be able to get into the B&B at that time.
-Cancelling the first night in the B&B, we booked for the first night in an airport hotel.
-We figured this would be easier, especially with our B&B host offering to pick us up from there at checkout time.
+We were booked to stay in a B&B in Verona.
+But we knew our flight from London was late and were unsure we would be able to get into the B&B so late.
+So we cancelled the first night in the B&B and booked the first night in an airport hotel.
+We figured this was easier, especially since our B&B host offered to pick us up from there at checkout time.

-Making it out of baggage check just before the last shuttle for our hotel at 11pm, we foolishly tried to find a working pay phone to call the hotel while everyone else on our flight found the shuttle outside.
-We would be getting a local phone on this trip for sure!
-This just earned the cabby a 16€ ride for the 5 minute trip to the hotel.
-By midnight we had finally settled into our room after 2 trips to the front desk to get the air conditioning working – crabby and hot, we fell exhausted to sleep.
+This earned the cabby a 16€ ride for the 5 minute trip to the hotel.
+By midnight we finally settled into our room after 2 trips to the front desk to get the air conditioning working.
+Crabby and hot, we fell exhausted to sleep.

-It was great to be back in a city we had explored before.
-We knew the general layout of the old town and felt comfortable wandering without a map in hand.
-Our B&B was on the other side of the river and if we could see the big hill above the Teatro Romano we could generally get back to the right area and find our place.
-We had visited many of the tourist spots on our last visit (Castlevechio and Juliette’s balcony) but we figured we might try the Hop On Hop Off (HoHo) bus to see some attractions further out.
-We ran out of time before we did this though!
+It was great to be back in a city we explored before.
+We knew the general layout of the old town and felt comfortable as we wandered without a map in hand.
+Our B&B was on the other side of the river.
+So if we saw the big hill above the Teatro Romano, we generally got back to the right area and found our place.

-We had a busy 10 days in Verona City of Lovers.
+It was a busy 10 days in Verona City of Lovers.
 Some days we just wandered locally with no real purpose but to enjoy being on vacation.
-The Italiano lifestyle of people watching from the cafe.
+The Italiano lifestyle of people watching from the cafe suited us just fine.

 Day Trips From Verona

-Some days we would wander off for morning coffee, trying spots in our ‘hood and a few we had sampled on our wanderings.
-While we understood that it was much cheaper to stand at the bar for coffee, most of the time we paid the table price to sit and take our time.
+Some days we wandered off for morning coffee and tried spots in our ‘hood.
+While we understood that it was much cheaper to stand at the bar for coffee, most of the time we paid the table price and sat and took our time.

-Breakfast came with our B&B so we usually had one big meal out (often lunch if we had not dawdled past siesta time) and the second meal was either a picnic or something simple like pizza.
-We had good local shopping for food – fresh fruit and vegetables with meat and cheese in a specialty stop and a larger food store (with not great produce) close to that and another larger grocery store if we went further across the river.
+Breakfast came with our B&B so we usually had one big meal out.
+And the second meal was either a picnic or something simple like pizza.
+We had good local shopping for food.
+There was fresh fruit and vegetables with meat and cheese in a specialty stop.
+And a larger food stores close if we went further across the river.

-Of course there was lots of authentic gelato.
-We stayed away from the fluffy mounds, looking for closed stainless steel containers that usually meant home made and fresh (although we had been warned that these containers were being used by “fake” gelato stores to fool unsuspecting buyers).
-We got so that we could look at the gelato and quickly assess its authenticity.
-David became a connoisseur of cioccolato fondante (dark chocolate) while I moved from flavour to flavour (caramel is not a thing in Italy).
+Of course we found lots of authentic gelato.
+We stayed away from the fluffy mounds and looked for closed stainless steel containers that usually meant home made and fresh.
+David became a connoisseur of cioccolato fondante (dark chocolate) while I moved from flavour to flavour.

 Verona City of Lovers remained a town that we would visit again.
-It is large enough to have lots of things to do but it is not hard to find a local neighbourhood to get away from the crowds.
-But we were excited to be heading off to Bologna for our next adventure!
+It was large enough and had lots of things to do.
+We found a local neighbourhood and got away from the tourist crowds.
+We were excited as we headed off to Bologna for our next adventure!

 What was your favourite thing about Verona City of Lovers?
 Did you take a great day trip we missed?